Predicting Sentence-Level Factuality of News and Bias of Media Outlets: Introduction

 \section{Introduction}

-Automated fact-checking and news credibility becomes undoubtedly an important research issue mainly due to the potential for misinformation to spread in the modern media ecosystem \cite{10.1162/tacl_a_00454}.
-Furthermore, although fake news is spreading on social media, previously it is necessary a source media where they would have been posted originally.
+Automated fact-checking and news credibility have become undoubtedly an important research issue mainly due to the potential for misinformation to spread in the modern media ecosystem \cite{10.1162/tacl_a_00454}.
+Furthermore, although fake news is spreading on social media, it is necessary a source media where they would have been posted originally.
 Since websites have published low-credible news in the past, it is likely to happen again \citep{baly-etal-2018-predicting}.
+Nevertheless, automated news credibility to assist human efforts and increase the understanding of the news ecosystem as a whole still requires urgent improvements \cite{Horneetall2018}.

-Automated news credibility to assist human efforts and increase the understanding of the news ecosystem as a whole \cite{Horneetall2018}, nevertheless, it still requires urgent improvements.
-Nowadays, fact-checking organizations have provided lists of unreliable news articles and media sources, however, these are inefficient once they need to be updated faster, besides being a very time-consuming task and requiring domain expertise.
+Nowadays, fact-checking organizations have provided lists of unreliable news articles and media sources \citep{baly-etal-2018-predicting}.
+Notwithstanding, these are inefficient once they need to be updated faster, besides being a very time-consuming task and requiring domain expertise.

 A strategy to measure the credibility of news sources had already been done using the distribution of biased news in media outlets.
-While journalism is tied to a set of ethical standards and values, including truth, and fairness, it often strays from impartial facts.
-As a result, biased news are produced \citep{allsides2022}, which may be correlated with the increasing polarization of media \citep{hamborg-2020-media,Prior2013,Gentzkowetall2010}, and serving as a relevant role given that media play in a democratic society \citep{baly-etal-2020-detect} against sophisticate strategies of misinformation.
+While journalism is tied to a set of ethical standards and values, including truth and fairness, it often strays from impartial facts \cite{allsides2022}.
+As a result, biased news are produced, which may be correlated with the increasing polarization of media \citep{hamborg-2020-media,Prior2013,Gentzkowetall2010}.
+Moreover, media outlets play an important role in democratic societies \citep{baly-etal-2020-detect} against sophisticated strategies of misinformation.